waynodiablo/Oystercard/pills/health_and_safety.md

 --------
 * This is a listed building, please don't mark the walls or hang from the rafters

+* Vaping is not allowed inside the building

 * Shower on 2nd floor, please leave it clean

 * Take bikes home in the evening